CULTURAL SAFARI IN TANZANIA

 Tanzania’s popular & authentic tribesmen

-Maasai Tribe is one of the Popular Tribes of Tanzania and in Africa because of its extraordinary culture.
+The Maasai Tribe is one of the most popular tribes in Tanzania and Africa because of its extraordinary culture.
 They are set apart visually by their bright red robes.
 Despite their interactions with the outside world, they have somehow managed to keep their traditions and customs intact.
 The tribe still practice their age-old customs.

-This tribe is also famous due to living close to many premier National Parks in East Africa where they have had some minor clashes with predators who sometimes hunt down there cattle but with clashes only restricted to predators who have preyed on their livestock we can say they have a peaceful coexistence with these wild animals if we consider what people elsewhere have done.
+This tribe is also famous for living close to many premier national parks in East Africa, where they have had some minor clashes with predators who sometimes hunt down there cattle, but with clashes only restricted to predators who have preyed on their livestock, we can say they have a peaceful coexistence with these wild animals if we consider what people elsewhere have done.

-Note: To Masai’s cows are the single most important possession of their lives and come before everything else.
-According to them if a man is owning a good number of cattle and children then he is respected and considered wealthy.
+Note: Masai’s cows are the single most important possession of their lives and come before everything else.
+According to them, if a man owns a good number of cattle and children, he is respected and considered wealthy.

 On the Northern Safari Circuit of Tanzania, the Maasai can mostly be seen near the Ngorongoro region of Tanzania, where Over 40,000 of them live.

-Tip: best to visit as a detour or stop on your northern circuit safari
+Tip: It is best to visit as a detour or stop on your northern circuit safari

 History

-If you look back to the history of Maasai Tribe, they originated from Lake Turkana region, of Northern Kenya.
+If you look back at the history of Maasai Tribe, they originated from Lake Turkana region of Northern Kenya.

 Culture

-Making, and maintaining the traditional rules and regulations of the whole tribe is handled by the elders who are in charge of making sure that the rules and regulations are followed by their people.
-The Maasai culture is predominantly patriarchal, their belief is monotheistic.
-Their deity is called Engai who has dual nature.
+Making, and maintaining the traditional rules and regulations of the whole tribe is handled by the elders, who are in charge of making sure that the rules and regulations are followed by their people.
+The Maasai culture is predominantly patriarchal, their belief are monotheistic.
+Their deity is called Engai, who has dual nature.

-Maasai Songs composed of love for their leader, god, and nature.
-The music for these songs is taken from the harmonies and sorrow.
+Maasai songs are composed of love for their leader, god, and nature.
+The music for these songs is taken from harmonies and sorrow.
 Their music is so melodious that you will just be lost in it while on Tanzania Safari.

-Hadzabe who are hunter-gathers is one of the most distinct tribes of all because their style of living is quite different from others and they are also not closely related to any other people genetically.
+Hadzabe, who are hunter-gatherers, is one of the most distinct tribes of all because their style of living is quite different from others, and they are also not closely related to any other people genetically.
 Their history and culture are rooted in the earth.
-These tribal people will make you remember about the early humans on earth.
+These tribal people will make you remember the early humans on earth.

 History

-Over the years, little has changed in their way of life, so they still live in the same way hunting wild animals and gathering wild fruits with no permanent shelters.
-Hadzabe people use bow and arrow to hunt.
+Over the years, little has changed in their way of life, so they still live in the same way, hunting wild animals and gathering wild fruits with no permanent shelters.
+Hadzabe people use bows and arrows to hunt.

 Habitat